skedify/sdk-js/README.md

        *       This will be an array, where each item represents a member of the collection in
        *       an "ActiveRecord"-like style
        */
-      response.data.forEach(record => {
+      response.data.forEach((record) => {
-        record.id; // will be normalized: all ID's will be in string form record.title; // regular attributes will be accessible as properties record.duration = 60; // regular attributes will also be editable by default
+        record.id // will be normalized: all ID's will be in string form record.title // regular attributes will be accessible as properties record.duration = 60 // regular attributes will also be editable by default
         // This could be made extensible: a method record.isWritable('propName') could be added to check access rights.
         // Also, if not writable, trying to set a read-only attribute could throw an Error.
-        // In addition to the attributes from the response data, the record will also have additional methods record.save(); // to save (only) the made changes to the API.
-Corresponds to a PATCH request. record.delete(); // to delete this one member from the collection.
-Corresponds to a DELETE request. record.replace(); // to replace all data from this member with another but reusing the ID.
+        // In addition to the attributes from the response data, the record will also have additional methods record.save() // to save (only) the made changes to the API.
+Corresponds to a PATCH request. record.delete() // to delete this one member from the collection.
+Corresponds to a DELETE request. record.replace() // to replace all data from this member with another but reusing the ID.
 Corresponds to a PUT request.
-      });
+      })
     },
-    error => {
+    (error) => {
       /**
        * `error` will always be an Error object.
        * It might contain a property `error.response`, in which case